aharisivakumar/Trip-Advisor/README.md

 - CSS3

 ## How to view
-you can access my portfolio website by visiting [link] free to explore the content and get in touch!
+you can access my portfolio website by visiting [https://aharisivakumar.github.io/Trip-Advisor/] free to explore the content and get in touch!

 ## 🎯 Purpose